voletiv/voletiv.github.io/_pages/experience.md

 I experiment with convolutional and recurrent neural networks in computer vision tasks.

 - **Video Translation**
-    - To generate videos of movies and educational tutorials in Indian languages by morphing lip movement
+    - Generated videos of movies and educational tutorials of Andrew Ng in Indian languages by morphing lip movement
-    -  Experimenting with GANs (Pix2Pix) to generate videos using original faces, new key facial landmarks, and dubbed audio
+    - Experimenting with GANs (Pix2Pix) to generate videos using original faces, new lip landmarks, and dubbed audio

 - **Assessor for Lipreader**
-    - Build a visual speech recognizer (lipreader) to classify spoken words in videos, and an assessor by combining convolutional and recurrent neural networks to check if the lipreader’s output is correct
+    - Built a visual speech recognizer (lipreader) to classify spoken words in videos, and an assessor to check if the lipreader’s output is correct by combining convolutional and recurrent neural networks
-    - Use the lipreader and assessor for self-training on unlabelled data, zero-shot learning on out-ofvocabulary words, and information retrieval
+    - Used the lipreader and assessor for self-training on unlabelled data, zero-shot learning on out-of-vocabulary words, and information retrieval

 | [**Workshop paper**]({{site.url}}{{site.baseurl}}/docs/publications/2018_04_CVPRW.pdf){:target="_blank"}: Abhishek Jha*, Vikram Voleti*, Vinay P. Namboodiri, C. V. Jawahar, "Lip-Synchronization for Dubbed Instructional Videos", in _[CVPR Workshop (FIVER)](http://fiver.eecs.umich.edu/#abstracts){:target="_blank"}_, 2018 |